cd ..

 01-21 11:58:19.051 27926 27926 E cr_ChromiumWebauthn: com.google.android.gms.common.api.ApiException: 17: API: Fido.FIDO2_PRIVILEGED_API is not available on this device.
 Connection failed with: ConnectionResult{statusCode=RESTRICTED_PROFILE, resolution=null, message=null, clientMethodKey=null}

 So, how do we get this approval?
-No worries – You can find the request form in the the official documentation.
+No worries – You can find the request form in the above official document.